 Carbon Monoxide

 Carbon monoxide is a hot topic.
-The world has been intensely pre-occupied
+The world has been intensely

-hazardous elements into the Earth's atmosphere.
+pump hazardous elements into the Earth's atmosphere.

 What is carbon monoxide?